DotDev-Sudo/dashboard_v2/README.md

 - **Delete media**: Remove existing media files from the system.

 ### NOTE:
-This tool will automatically fetches the updated media content and get that displayed, where there is no manual intervention needed here.
+- This tool will automatically fetches the updated media content and get that displayed, where there is no manual intervention needed here.
+- This tool doesnot need internet if hosting in an Isolated environment.
+- In simple words this tool works as a wireless pendrive where the data (Images and Videos) will be shared over the local network to a remote display.
+- This tool will save the data inside that container itself under the path /media, and based on the media management the data can be manuplated.
+(Removal and Addition)